 - Remember that your child is a victim of the Arrow’s actions and should never be blamed for PAS.

 - Reminisce with your child about the good experiences the two of you have shared.

 - Be vigilant with your time with your child and avoid being late for visits and don’t cancel any time with them unless under extreme necessary circumstances.

 - Keep your attorney informed of all alienation actions that you are experiencing for guidance on how to legally intervene.

 Throughout this journey, remember that your child needs and is entitled to have a relationship with you.
 Your former spouse is not the gatekeeper or decider whether or not you and your child should be together.
 The emotional issues necessary for alienation to take place lie within the individual who uses their innocent child as a tool to hurt their ex-spouse.
 As horrible as PAS is and how disruptive and damaging it is to a family and children, it is not the child’s fault – ever.
 The tentacles of PAS extend way beyond the childhood years so guidance from your attorney, the legal system and a qualified family therapist with a specialty in alienation are necessary for the successful intervention of alienation.

 Parental Alienation Is Complex

-Available soon will be my book The Parental Alienation Guidebook.
+- Available soon will be my book The Parental Alienation Guidebook.
 Follow the link to get more information and updates on the release date.
-This book was written based on my personal experience navigating and successfully overcoming Parental Alienation.
+This book was written based on substantial research, conversations with the experts and my personal experience navigating and successfully overcoming Parental Alienation.